yazz/VisualJS/README.md

 ### List of functions
 <img height='350px' src='http://blogs.ukoln.ac.uk/good-apis-jisc/files/2009/03/api1.gif' />

-There are many Coils framework functions available:
+There are many AppShare framework functions available:

 **sql** - Calls the server and executes SQL and returns it to the client